Welcome and Introduction

 Example Schedule with Required Courses

-Courses listed for each term are required.
+Courses listed for each term are required by either the residency or the MPH program, there is a document entitled "OEM courses" in New Innovations that may provide greater clarity on which courses are required by the residency.
+Residents should review the MPH requirements closely as these may change from year to year.
 Residents must register for 16 credits in all terms.
 You do not have to register for resident seminar for credit if you would like to take additional courses.
 However, you should make sure your courses do not interfere with resident seminar or your clinic.
 Any concerns should be communicated to Program Director and Deputy Program Director.

 (80 credit hours are needed for degree, including core, residency requirements and electives), only 20 credits total may be taken in “special studies” courses.